samsonyuwono/CRM-Rails-App/NOTES.md

 8/23 EOD
 - Make sure Add forms for lead are working- Controller/Views?
-- Make show page for Lead
+- Make show page for Lead and make it work
 - Add delete to Lead show page
+- Make sure lead controllers are working

+- Add nested lead create to company form

 - Get form to add company to work and link lead to company- Drop down to add lead